Students have three opportunities to enroll in elective courses each term:

 Contacting SE for help with enrollment

-In most cases, you'll be able to add courses during course selection, add/drop, or open erollment using Quest; however, there might be times when you encounter problems.
+In most cases, you'll be able to add courses during course selection, add/drop (also knows as your enrollment appointment), or the add period using Quest.

-- The course name i.e. PSYCH 101, and the 4 digit class number and the 3 digit section number for all course components i.e. lec/lab/tut – get this info from the schedule of classes.
-You don't need to include these details during course selection.
+• The course name i.e. PSYCH 101, the 4 digit class number, and the 3 digit section number for all course components i.e. lec/lab/tut – get this info from the schedule of classes.
+You don't need to include these details during course selection but we do need them for add/drop and the add period.

 Term maximum exceeded error message

 You'll receive this message if you're trying to take a course on co-op or overload during an academic term.
-Students can take one course on co-op without employer permision and two courses with employer permission.
-Your employer must send an approval email to the SE advisor or associate director.
+Students can take one course on co-op without employer permission and two courses with employer permission.
+Your employer must send an approval email to the SE program manager or associate director.

 Action:

-- Email the SE advisor if you're taking a course on co-op.
+• Email the SE program manager if you're taking a course on co-op.

 Overloading Criteria